windsorschmidt/reflow/README.md

 In spite of great alternatives such as [Controleo3](http://www.whizoo.com/controleo3), I decided to build my own controller for personal use.
 The design is intended to be simple and self-contained.
 Comments and pull requests are welcome!

+Pictures of my toaster oven retrofit and PCB build are [here on imgur](https://imgur.com/gallery/L4Zu2G3).

 ![3D Rendering of PCB](pcb.png?raw=true "3D Rendering of PCB")

 ## Hardware Features